ColinDuquesnoy/Time2Pull/README.rst

 Time2Pull (Git repository monitor)
 ==================================

-Time2Pull is small application that monitor your git repositories and warn you when the remote changed (e.g. one of your colleague just pushed to the repository).
+Time2Pull is small application that monitor your local git repositories and warn you when the remote changed (e.g. one of your colleague just pushed to the repository).

 This is particularly useful if you're working with a centralised workflow where all developpers pull and push from a central repository.